Fusion-Data-Platform/fdp/README.rst

 **Description and features**

 * An extensible software layer that unites data access, management, analysis, and visualization
-* A descriptive data object that users can query to find data and analysis methods
+* A hierarchical data object with discoverable data and analysis methods
 * Data access tasks (servers, trees, nodes, queries) are handled behind the scenes
 * A collaborative development platform for data analysis tools
 * Built with popular, open-source packages like Numpy and Matplotlib

 **Example usage**

+A user guide is available in the online documentation at http://fdp.readthedocs.io/

+FDP in action:

 .. code-block:: python